If you want to make the most of your weight loss journey with the ESG

 4. Make eating a deliberate activity, not a time filler:

 when you're at home, make it a rule to only eat your meals at the table.
 If you sit in front of the TV or somewhere else away from the table, you may indulge in ‘instinctive’ or ‘subconscious’ eating.
 This is when you are so distracted by a DVD or other entertainment, you are not fully aware of what it is that you are eating or how much you have eaten.
-When you have a gastric bypass, eating needs to be a deliberate, planned and conscious activity.
+When you have an ESG, eating needs to be a deliberate, planned and conscious activity.
 In this way you will be acutely aware of calories the whole time and you will stop when no longer hungry.
 If you are distracted by the TV or DVD, you will almost certainly eat more than you intended and that always means lots of unwanted calories.

-5. Focus on nutritious foods: with the bypass in place, you should only be able to eat small amounts of food.
+5. Focus on nutritious foods: with the ESG in place, you should only be able to eat small amounts of food.
 This makes it vital that your food should be as healthy as possible to give you all the nutrients you need.
 Foods that are high in protein (e.g. lean meats, fish, eggs, milk, lentils, beans etc) and foods high in complex carbohydrates (vegetables, cereals etc) are best.
 Don’t fill your new stomach with ‘junk’ food full of fat and sugar that lacks vitamins and other important nutrients.
 Be careful with fruits, some of which may contain quite a lot of sugar.
 You may eat apples and oranges, but try to avoid orange juice and apple juice.

 Food such as asparagus, green beans and pineapple that contain many fibres can block the stomach.
 That’s because you can’t chew this food well enough to break it up into small pieces and your saliva can’t break it down.
 Highly fibrous food should therefore be avoided.
 If you would like to eat asparagus or other fibrous foods once in a while, then you must be sure to cook them well, cut them into very small pieces first and then chew thoroughly.

 6. Avoid calorie-rich drinks and foods: liquids can be a major source of unwanted calories, so be careful to avoid sugary drinks.
-When you take liquid or semi-liquid foods which have lots of calories, you can soon find yourself actually putting on weight even though you've had the bypass.
+When you take liquid or semi-liquid foods which have lots of calories, you can soon find yourself actually putting on weight even though you've had the ESG.

 7. Don't snack between meals: it’s terribly easy to take on board a large number of calories with just a few biscuits and the odd bag of crisps or nuts.
 Two digestive biscuits with your coffee or tea and you have added 150 cals to your daily intake.
 If you do this every day you will put on about 1 - 1½lbs of fat weight every month.